 Learning Center - http://lenderful.com/learning-center/

 Learning Center We believe education is essential.
 Let’s get serious for just a second.
 Buying home is a big deal.
-And if you spend more than a few hours researching and investigating which car to buy, or vacuum cleaner to pick up, or if you’re like us, two weeks researching and weighing various capacity limits, strength variation capability, and the all important and varying sophistication of the “brew pause” feature on more than a dozen automatic coffee makers, why would you treat the biggest purchase in your life differently.
-Most mortgage companies want to steer you toward a mortgage option that is best for them.
+And if you spend more than a few hours researching and investigating which car to buy, or vacuum cleaner to pick up, why would you treat the biggest purchase in your life differently?
+Some consumers feel that mortgage companies want to steer you toward a mortgage option that is best for the mortgage company and not the customer.
 At Lenderful, we want to empower you to make decisions that help you get the mortgage you need.
 It is because of this that we believe education is essential.
 The more you understand, the better decisions you will make, and the more comfortable and in control you will feel.
 In our Learning Center we’ll give it to you straight, helping you understand all the variables and nuances of the mortgage process so you can become the expert.

 If you have a question the Learning Center doesn’t answer, ask a Lenderful expert!
 They’re standing by to help with whatever you need.